Dungeon Magic: Sword of the Elements

 Dungeon Magic: Sword of the Elements (ダンジョン&マジック) is a real-time first-person RPG (akin to Dungeon Master and Eye of the Beholder) produced by Taito in 1989, and programmed by Natsume for the Nintendo Entertainment System.
-While this game uses the same title as Taito's later arcade game Dungeon Magic, the two games are unrelated aside from their titles.

 Plot

 500 years ago, the Kingdom of Granville fought a terrible war with Darces the Dark Overlord.
 A great hero, the warrior "Magi", rose to challenge Darces.
 He owned six magical swords and a powerful suit of armor that was impervious to all but the most powerful of magic.
 Five of his six swords were Elemental blades, each created from the rarest metals on earth.
 The sixth blade, "Tores", used an even more powerful metal.

 Using his powers, Magi defeated Darces, and exiled him to a far away land.
 After defeating Darces, Magi grew old and died.

 Now, on a dark, stormy night in the Kingdom of Granville, Darces the Dark Overlord returns to the land.